98% fundedDonate Now

 Mama was diagnosed with Multiple Sclerosis (MS) in her late 20’s.
 MS is a life-altering condition in which there is no cure.
 Symptoms include chronic fatigue, muscular pain, bladder/bowel dysfunction, gait and coordination difficulties, blurred/double vision and cognitive impairments.
 As the disease progresses, many patients experience emotional or mental health issues, requiring further adaption and change.

-By God’s grace, strong faith and a stubborn determination to keep the disease at bay mama spent many years living a productive, fruitful and independent life.
+By God’s grace, a strong faith and willful determination to keep the disease at bay, mama spent many years living a productive, fruitful and independent life.
 Other than occasional fatigue, the disease was manageable for decades.
 For many years mama worked as a Corporate Benefits Manager for Sweetheart Cup Corporation after which she retired at the age of 52.
-The years following retirement were also filled with great blessings.
+The years following retirement were filled with great blessings.
 Mama cared for Grandma and redirected her focus and energy towards the church and local community.
-Mama taught second grade religious education, served as a Eucharistic minister, supported children in foster care through CASA system, served at a local homeless shelter and visited the elderly at a nearby nursing home.
+Mama taught second grade religious education, served as a Eucharistic minister, supported children in foster care through the CASA system, served at a local homeless shelter and visited the elderly at a nearby nursing home.
 Mama also became involved in Garden Therapy for seniors at the DuPage Convalescent Center in Wheaton.
-Over the years, mama felt the love of God working in her life especially regarding her condition.
+Over the years, mama felt the love of God working in her life, especially regarding her condition.
 Mama was certain her prayers were being heard and answered.
-Mama’s had a simple request: to never lose her ability to walk and thus remain independent.
+Mama had a simple request: never lose her ability to walk and thus remain independent.
 Other than her inability to no longer drive a car, mama’s independence had been a great blessing from God.
-Many patients suffering from Multiple Sclerosis are wheel chair bound at an early age, with some being confined to a bed.
+Many patients suffering from Multiple Sclerosis are wheel chair bound at an early age, with some confined to a bed.

-As Christians we know that God is always in control and in His providential plan life as we know it can change in a matter of seconds.
+As Christians, we know that God is always in control.
+In His providential plan, life as we know it can change in a matter of seconds.
 October 19, 2017 mama met with her Neurologist.
-The outcome of the annual visit was favorable.
+The outcome of her annual visit was favorable.
 Other than the recent use of a cane for balance, there were no new symptoms or progression of those existing.
 As mama left the office she recalls the last words of the neurologist: “everything will be fine as long as you don’t fall and break your hip.”
 November 17, 2017, less than a month later, mama fell and broke her femur/hip.
 What followed was something mama was convinced would never happen.
 What followed was going to be the hidden and sometimes unforeseen blessings of unanswered prayers.
-After an extended hospital stay and eleven weeks living at a rehabilitation facility mama came home.
-Unfortunately having multiple sclerosis compounds the recovery process of any type of illness or injury.
+After an extended hospital stay and eleven weeks at a rehabilitation facility mama came home.
+Unfortunately, having multiple sclerosis compounds the recovery process of any type of illness or injury.
 Many times it means an exacerbation of existing symptoms and or the progression of new symptoms.

-Mama’s rehabilitation included learning to walk again and incorporating a modified way of swallowing.
+Mama’s rehabilitation included learning to walk again and a modified way of swallowing.
 Mama also had to regain some of the cognitive impairments that resulted from the progression of the disease.
 Daily sessions of physical, occupational and speech therapy resulted in mama’s ability to walk short distances with a medical device and resume her favorite foods with slight swallowing techniques.
-Mama doesn’t remember much of what transpired over those months but I remember.
-I remember a strong and somewhat stubborn woman determined to walk again.
+Mama doesn’t remember much of what transpired over the course of those eleven weeks but I remember.
+I remember a strong, faith filled woman determined to walk again.
 And by God’s grace she succeeded.

-So what is life like for mama since the fall?
+So what is life like for mama since her fall?
 Mama is able to walk with a walker and move about within her home.
 Praise God.
 Mama is able to frequent the use of a restroom with assistance.
 Praise God.
-Mama is able to eat and drink with slight swallowing modifications and under supervision.
+Mama is able to eat and drink with slight modifications and under supervision.
 Praise God.
 Mama graduated from a hospital to a regular bed.
 Praise God.
 Mama is able to shower with assistance.
 Praise God.
 However, she sure misses those nightly bubble baths.
 Mama is no longer able to cook yet has her own personal chef.
 Praise God.
 Mama is no longer able to clean or manage daily chores, yet has a cleaning person.
 Praise God.
-Mama is no longer unable to putter in the garden, yet has a gardener.
+Mama is no longer able to putter in the garden, yet has a gardener.
 Praise God.
 Mama is no longer able to dress herself yet is still able to maintain her own sense of style through her fashionable hats.
 Praise God.
 Mama has difficulty reading yet still has the gift of hearing and being read too.
 Praise God.
-A favorite pastime, Mama is still able to travel but requires time to prepare.
+A favorite pastime, Mama is still able to travel but requires more time to prepare.
 Does the hotel have handicap rooms available?
 Praise God.
-Mama is able to visit friends and family but must be concerned with wheelchair accessibility and mobility considerations.
+Mama is able to visit friends and family once wheelchair accessibility and mobility considerations are taken into account.

-For mama, life now means complete dependence upon others to care for her daily needs and participation in the many activities she once enjoyed.
-The life mama once had changed in a single instant when she tripped on a curb.
+For mama, life now means complete dependence upon others to care for her daily needs.
+Mama is now dependent upon others for participation in the many activities she once enjoyed independently.
+The life mama once had changed in a single moment when she tripped on a curb.
 How often many of us take for granted the tasks we perform daily without any thought.
 How often we take for granted the brief moments we have to ourselves.
 How often we take for granted that we can take care of simple and mindless tasks without the help of others?
-Unfortunately, the realities of living with the progression of Multiple Sclerosis can strip the person of such independence.
+Unfortunately, the realities of living with the progression of Multiple Sclerosis can strip a person of such independence.

-However, if you asked mama about the changes in her life her reply would be far from any complaining, sadness or yearnings for her life of independence.
+However, if you asked mama about the changes in her life you would not hear any complaining, sadness or yearnings for her life of independence.
 “Growing in holiness requires more than having faith in God.
-We must also willfully embrace suffering, ‘the crosses’ that befalls upon us as part of God’s plan.
+We must also willfully embrace suffering and 'the crosses’ that befalls upon us as part of God’s plan.
 Christ does not desire our faith alone, but our faith in action which includes faith in suffering.”
 (Phil 1:29).